-Availability of medical records meeting inclusion criteria will vary by practice, but it is required that providers furnish services to children.
-A minimum of 30 abstracted charts for children with BMI \geq 85th percentile is recommended.
-Our results indicate that approximately 35 percent of children in the eligible age group met this criterion based on calculated BMI, which indicates that approximately 90 charts for children in the eligible age range will require abstraction.
-Our results indicate that approximately 15 percent of children in the eligible age group met this criterion based on recorded BMI percentile, which indicates that approximately 200 charts for children in the eligible age range will require abstraction.
+Availability of medical records meeting inclusion criteria will vary by practice, but require that providers furnish services to children.
+A minimum of 30 abstracted charts for children having a BMI above the 95th percentile (obese) or a BMI ≥85th percentile and a weight-related comorbidity who had an outpatient care visit during the measurement year is recommended.
+Our results indicate that approximately 23 percent of children in the eligible age group met this criterion based on calculated BMI, which indicates that approximately 130 charts for children in the eligible age range will require abstraction.
+Our results indicate that approximately 8 percent of children in the eligible age group met this criterion based on recorded BMI percentile, which indicates that approximately 375 charts for children in the eligible age range will require abstraction.